 You can hear her thunderous charms,

-When she storms upon the battlefield.
+When she storms on the battlefield.

 Miles is a scholar studying the world.

-Quick of wit with nimble foot,
+Quick of wit and nimble foot,

-Springing into battle.
+He springs into battle.

 Whip, whish, the rapier’s song